Two Efficient Ridge Solutions for the Incremental Broad Learning System on Added Inputs: Complexity Comparison and Numerical Experiments

-After adding new inputs to the network, it may be required to insert additional nodes when the training error threshold is not satisfied~\cite[Alg.
+After adding new inputs to the network, it may be required to insert new nodes when the training error threshold is not satisfied~\cite[Alg.
 3]{BL_trans_paper}.
-To insert nodes, we can use the efficient BLS algorithm based on the Cholesky factor~\cite{CholBLSdec2020}, which accelerates the existing BLS on added nodes~\cite{BL_trans_paper} without any loss of testing accuracy.
-In this case, the proposed recursive BLS algorithm requires additional $\frac{1}{3} k^3$ flops~\cite{Matrix_Computations_book} to compute ${{\mathbf{F}}_{\bar l}}$ from ${{\mathbf{Q}}_{\bar l}}$ by the Cholesky factorization.
-Then after the Cholesky factor ${{\mathbf{F}}}$ is updated to insert $i$ nodes~\cite{BL_trans_paper}, additional $\frac{1}{3} (k+i)^3$ flops are required to compute ${{\mathbf{Q}}}={{\mathbf{F}}}{{\mathbf{F}}}^T$, when the proposed recursive BLS algorithm is utilized again to add new inputs.
-Accordingly, the difference in flops between both the proposed BLS algorithms represented by (\ref{PxiaoyukDifFlops230das}) should be modified into
+To insert nodes, we can use any of the efficient BLS algorithms based on the Cholesky factor in \cite{CholBLSdec2020} and \cite{CholBLSnodesSubmitted}, which are the generalized inverse and ridge solutions, respectively.
+In this case, the proposed recursive BLS requires additional $\frac{1}{3} k^3$ flops~\cite{Matrix_Computations_book} to compute ${{\mathbf{F}}_{\bar l}}$ from ${{\mathbf{Q}}_{\bar l}}$ by the Cholesky factorization in (\ref{Q2PiPiT9686954}).
+Then after the Cholesky factor ${{\mathbf{F}}}$ is updated to insert $i$ nodes by an efficient BLS algorithm on added nodes, additional $\frac{1}{3} (k+i)^3$ flops are required to compute ${{\mathbf{Q}}}$ from ${\mathbf{F}}$ by (\ref{Q2PiPiT9686954}) (i.e., ${{\mathbf{Q}}}={{\mathbf{F}}}{{\mathbf{F}}}^T$), when the proposed recursive BLS is utilized again to add new inputs.
+Then if nodes are inserted after each increment of inputs, the difference in flops between the proposed two BLS algorithms represented by (\ref{FlopRatioRecur2Sqrt1a3d21ds}) should be modified into

-From (\ref{PxiaoyukDifFlopsSpecialCase}), it can be seen that if $p>c$, the proposed recursive BLS algorithm usually requires more flops than the proposed square-root BLS algorithm.
+which shows that the proposed recursive BLS always requires more flops than the proposed square-root BLS.